On-Campus Recruiting Policies

 An official offer from an employer should be in written format and contain the position title, salary, start date, and work location.

-If an employer is required to revoke a job offer that a student has accepted because of changing conditions within the company, the student is entitled to a fair and equitable course of action.
-That action can include but is not limited to: financial assistance and outplacement service.
+Please note, if an employer is required to revoke an accepted job offer due to changing conditions within the company, the student is entitled to a fair and equitable course of action, including but not limited to: financial assistance and outplacement service.

-Employers will inform The Career Center of all offers of employment (professional positions and internships) that are extended to students.
-The Career Center wants to ensure accurate statistics regarding student’s job offers, acceptances and salary.
-Organization’s employment records are kept strictly confidential, and used only for statistical purposes.
+Employers are asked to inform The Career Center of all accepted full-time and internship offers of employment to Emory students, in order to ensure The Career Center has accurate statistics regarding student’s job offers, acceptances, and salaries.
+This information is kept strictly confidential, and used only for statistical purposes.